Diversity, Equity, and Inclusion

-A commitment to acknowledging and examining the rich diversity of cultural expression is central to the Department of English.
+Acknowledging and examining the rich diversity of cultural expression is a central commitment of the Department of English.
 At the graduate and undergraduate level, we regularly offer courses on African American, Native American, diasporic, and global Anglophone literatures, as well as gender studies, LGBTQ studies, and disability studies.
-In addition, our survey and specialized courses routinely explore issues of cultural, linguistic, and socio-economic difference, in local and (trans)national contexts.
+In addition, our courses routinely explore issues of cultural, linguistic, and socio-economic difference, in local and (trans)national contexts.

 Following the Diversity and Retention Initiative, launched in 2004, the Department of English has made questions of diversity a key component of our curriculum, not only through Cardinal Core courses fulfilling the Diversity I and II requirements but also through the Composition Program’s first-year writing courses.
 Instructors are encouraged to draw on their own research interests in their teaching, with course themes including LGBTQ studies, rhetorics of race in medieval literature, community engagement, hip-hop literacy, and peace studies.

 Commitment to Antiracist Action in Support of Black Lives

 We, the full-time and part-time faculty of UofL’s Department of English, stand in resolute support of the Black Lives Matter movement and all who protest against police brutality, White supremacy, systemic racism, and anti-Blackness.
 We recognize the transformative work of activist groups and protesters around the country who are engaged in the struggle for racial justice and are working against the violence, discrimination, and oppression that Black communities have suffered and continue to face today.
 Read our complete statement: Commitment to Antiracist Action in Support of Black Lives.